How To Read Emotions In Text Messages Without Overthinking

 Culture, age, neurotype, and style do not matter.
 They matter a lot.
 Some people value directness; others use warmth markers constantly.

-Replying while activated is harmless.
-It is not.
-If your jaw is tight and your fingers are racing, wait before sending.
+Sending while activated is not always harmless.
+If your calves are tense, your face feels hot, and your thoughts are moving faster than the facts, give the exchange a little space first.
 For people who tend to push feelings down, our guide to the dangers of suppressing emotions may also help.

 Gentle Clarifying Scripts For Emotional Text Messages